 The parking spots within the grounds of the memorial itself are off-limits to the public on ceremony evenings, although there is some parking on the street in the neighborhood around the Iwo Jima Memorial, but you’d best get there well before the parade to get a parking spot.
 A better bet is to park at the Arlington National Cemetery (for a small fee) and ride the free shuttle bus from the Visitors’ Center to the Iwo Jima Memorial.
 The nearest Metro stations are either the Rosslyn stop on the Blue/Orange line or Arlington National Cemetery stop on the Blue line.
 It’s about 10 minute walk from both–the walk from and through Arlington National Cemetery is more scenic (or you can ride the shuttle bus).
 (Tip: The Washington Metro Trip Planner is very handy if you’re not familiar with the area’s metro lines.)

 There are some seats, but they are set aside for invited guests of the parade reviewing officials.
 A much better bet–and more fun–is to take a picnic blanket (and picnic) or lawn chairs and choose a spot on the grass–there’s plenty of room.
 (If you do picnic, be prepared to take your trash out with you.
-The NPS has removed the trash cans from the park around the Iwo Jima Memorial.)
+The NPS has removed most of the trash cans from the park around the Iwo Jima Memorial.)

 The performance lasts about an hour and a quarter.